ZacharyCeolin/rock-paper-scizzors/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scizzors

-A simple Python game where you play **Rock-Paper-Scissors** against the computer.
+A simple Python game where you play **Rock-Paper-Scizzors** against the computer.
 The first player (user or computer) to reach 3 wins ends the game.

 ---